 - Develop students' ability to work effectively in teams

 We are committed to the development of scholars and leaders.
 Our efforts are focused on holistic student development, both inside and outside the classroom.
 We value qualities of mutual respect, intellectual excitement, collaboration, and diversity of thought.
 We strive to give our students transferable skills that will be valuable for wherever life leads them.
-The Gemstone Honors Program is committed to being more than simply not racist, we believe that we must be anti-racist, and it is up to all of us to uphold this ideal.
 We recognize and acknowledge that this is lifelong work.
 We are committed to working together as a community to help create a better, more just world.

 Our efforts are targeted and shows our level of commitment to change, BUT we can’t stop here!
 Gemstone is committed to do the following: